 The SVA Library is a major resource for art and design study, developed over the course of 60 years to foster the college’s intellectual and creative life.
-Its rich print and digital collections directly support SVA’s undergraduate and graduate curricula.
-In addition, library collections provide inspiration, establish context and widen perspectives.
-Library instructional services have been developed to sharpen students’ critical thinking and provide basic tools for lifelong learning.
+Its rich print and digital collections directly support SVA’s undergraduate and graduate curricula, and provide inspiration, establish context and widen perspectives.
+Library instructional services have been developed to sharpen students’ critical thinking and provide information literacy for lifelong learning.

-Since 1978 the SVA Library has been located at 380 Second Avenue in the Gramercy section of Manhattan.
-It is a comfortable, accessible and attractive space on campus where the SVA community can relax, study and collaborate.
+Since 1978 the SVA Library has been located at 380 Second Avenue in the Gramercy section of Manhattan, and in 2018 the library’s first permanent branch, SVA Library West, was established to better serve our expanding campus.
+Both locations provide comfortable, accessible and attractive spaces on campus where the SVA community can relax, study and collaborate.
 A knowledgeable and responsive library staff is available to assist with collections and services.

-Located on the 4th floor of SVA's main building, the SVA Film Library is a repository of cinematic history.
-Film studies instructors, students, and staff alike rub elbows while browsing the carefully curated collection of over 15,000 DVDs, Blu-rays, 16mm film prints, and film related books.
+Located on the 4th floor of SVA's main building, the SVA Film Library is a repository of cinematic history, with over 3,000 DVDs and Blu-rays.
 The collection is divided according to genre, with the exception of the Director's Wall, which is designed as a resource for film students eager to study and analyze the career arc of noteworthy directors.
 The library also serves as an archive for BFA Film and Animation alumni work, and staff work continuously to convert and preserve films stored using archaic formats.

 The Curatorial Practice Library is a non-circulating library devoted to exhibitions, art history, and curatorial studies, along with a small number of contemporary art magazines and journals.

 To help foster relationships between the library and the community it serves, every academic department has a dedicated librarian.
-Contact your liaison for purchase requests, to suggest broader avenues for collection development, to request a library instruction class or research assistance, or anything else library related.Go to Library Liaison
+Contact your representative for purchase requests, to suggest broader avenues for collection development, to request a library instruction class or research assistance, or anything else library related.Go to Library Representative

-Check your fines balance first by logging into Vision, then click through to pay your fines.
+Check your fines balance first by logging into Prism, then click through to pay your fines.

 By borrowing items from the SVA Library you are agreeing to the following policy: To enter the library, full-time Students, Faculty and SVA administration must present a valid SVA ID and current semester sticker to the security officer.
 Alumni must present their Alumni card.
 Continuing Education students must present their current course registration.
 Alumni and CE students have on-site access only, and do not have borrowing privileges.